-Also, in certain fields you would not be able to get a job with debt problems, such as banking or securities, and the bankruptcy eliminates debts and may place you in a better position for this type of employment.
+Also, in certain fields, you would not be able to get a job with debt problems, such as banking or securities, and bankruptcy eliminates debts and may place you in a better position for this type of employment.

 Bankruptcy Myth #5: I Cannot Discharge my IRS Tax Debt